oracle/rwloadsim/README.md

  * New syntax for file open for read, append or pipe (added in 3.0.3)
  * Release 3.0.6 will be the last 3.0 release, in 3.1 the new file open syntax will be enforced

-In addition, there are several minor update, a number of bug fixes and updates to the standard oltp workload as shown in [CHANGELOG.md](CHANGELOG.md).
+In addition, there are several minor updates, a number of bug fixes and updates to the standard oltp workload as shown in [CHANGELOG.md](CHANGELOG.md).

 Note that there was an update to the repository in 3.0.4 and that you _must_ apply the rwl304.sql script if you are upgrading from version 3.0.3 or earlier.
-There is also a repository upgrade in 3.0.6 and you _must_ apply the rwl306.sql script before using release 3.0.6.
+There is also a repository upgrade in 3.0.6 and you _must_ apply the rwl306.sql script before using release 3.0.6 or newer.
 See [docs/INSTALL.md](docs/INSTALL.md) for details.

 ## Branches

-The branches that should be used by ordinary users are named after the release, e.g. 3.0.6.
+The branches that should be used by ordinary users are named after the release, e.g. 3.1.0.
-The branch named "development" is getting frequent commits and may as such contain intermediate code.
-The master branch receives occasional pull request from the development branch.
+The master branch receives occasional pull request from the various development branches.
-You should normally _not_ clone or checkout the development or master branch unless you are developing the rwloadsim code or always want the latest.
+You should normally _not_ clone or checkout these unless you are developing the rwloadsim code or always want the latest.
-If you use the development or master branch, you _must_ do compilation yourself;
+If you use a development or master branch, you _must_ do compilation yourself;
 no binaries are released.

-At present, branch 3.0.6 is the release branch.
+At present, branch 3.1.0 is the release branch.

 Please see [CHANGELOG.md](CHANGELOG.md) for details.